 Sometimes travellers fear learning the basics, in case things escalate.
 That is, they are afraid they won’t understand something and look silly.
 However, in learning Japanese basics you can put that fear to rest.

 People will excuse you if you don’t speak a word of Japanese.
-Yes, you will just about get by, now that more and more signs are being translated into English ahead of the Tokyo 2020 Olympics (fingers crossed for Tokyo 2021!).
+Yes, you will just about get by, now that more and more signs had been translated into English ahead of the postponed Tokyo 2020 Olympics (fingers crossed for Tokyo 2021!).

 Japanese Will Make the Most of Your Trip

 But why not deepen your appreciation for the beautiful and unique culture of Japan by gaining an insight, via the language?
-Although Japan is still becoming a more accessible tourist destination, it is still a long-haul flight and a major trip.
+Although in recent years, Japan has become a more accessible tourist destination, it is still a long-haul flight and a major trip.
 Make the most of it!

-Let a lovely, London-based, native speaking Japanese tutor personally guide you through your language learning journey.
-Contact us now to get started.
+Let a lovely, professional, London-based, native speaking Japanese private tutor personally guide you through your language learning journey.
+Contact Vanessa now to book your free 10 minute consultation.

-If you found this article useful, please do cast your eyeballs over other JapaneseLondon.com articles:
+If you found this article useful, please do check out these other JapaneseLondon.com articles: